Implementing an ERP System

 8. Resist the urge to use all the bells and whistles right away.
 Some companies try to implement all the ERP system’s features and functions from the start.
 Just because the system offers mobile-friendly apps, RFID integration, and retinal scan security, doesn’t mean you need to use it.
 Pick the mission-critical functionality, then deploy less-critical functionality later.

 9. Update business processes selectively.
 Carefully weigh whether to customize the software to conform to your processes, or change your processes to work within the standard solution.
-Your process may better suit the operation than the ERP’s best practice does.
+Your process may better suit the operation than the enterprise resource planning system’s best practice does.
 In general, the biggest improvements usually involve some level of reevaluating business processes in light of current conditions.

 10. Evaluate regularly.
 Create a plan to periodically evaluate the system.
 Include participants from all areas of the organization to gauge how well the system is working, decide what you need to change, and identify functions to implement in the future.